Bile: Clinical significance

 In the absence of bile, fats become indigestible and are instead excreted in feces, a condition called steatorrhea.
 Feces lack their characteristic brown color and instead are white or gray, and greasy.
 Steatorrhea can lead to deficiencies in essential fatty acids and fat-soluble vitamins.
 In addition, past the small intestine (which is normally responsible for absorbing fat from food) the gastrointestinal tract and gut flora are not adapted to processing fats, leading to problems in the large intestine.

 The cholesterol contained in bile will occasionally accrete into lumps in the gallbladder, forming gallstones.
 Cholesterol gallstones are generally treated through surgical removal of the gallbladder.
 However, they can sometimes be dissolved by increasing the concentration of certain naturally occurring bile acids, such as chenodeoxycholic acid and ursodeoxycholic acid.

 On an empty stomach – after repeated vomiting, for example – a person's vomit may be green or dark yellow, and very bitter.
 The bitter and greenish component may be bile or normal digestive juices originating in the stomach.
-Bile may be forced into the stomach secondary to a weakened valve (pylorus), the presence of certain drugs including alcohol, or powerful muscular contractions and duodenal spasms.
+Bile may be forced into the stomach secondary due to a weakened valve (pylorus), the presence of certain drugs including alcohol, or powerful muscular contractions and duodenal spasms.
 This is known as biliary reflux.